AWildDevAppears/structure-docs/README.md

 # CSS Structure Doc
 This doc outlines css conventions and such.
-Note: this is all just opinion.
+Note: this is all just opinion, feel free to challenge this.

 ## Notes